scala/docs.scala-lang/_tour/by-name-parameters.md

 ```tut
 def calculate(input: => Int) = input * 37
 ```
-By-name parameters have the the advantage that they are not evaluated if they aren't used in the function body.
+By-name parameters have the advantage that they are not evaluated if they aren't used in the function body.
 On the other hand, by-value parameters have the advantage that they are evaluated only once.

 Here's an example of how we could implement a while loop: